What is Driver CPC?

 A Driver Certificate of Professional Competence or Driver CPC is a legal requirement for those driving larger vehicles professionally.

-All drivers who are driving vehicles over 3.5 tonnes, or with 9 passenger seats or more are required to do the Periodic/Driver CPC (as well as the initial where applicable) – 35 hours of CPC training every five years.
+All drivers who are driving vehicles over 3.5 tonnes which can include LGV drivers, HGV drivers and bus/coach or lorry drivers are required to do CPC training.
+If a vehicle has 9 passenger seats or more then they are required to do the Periodic/Driver CPC training course (as well as the initial where applicable) – Complete 35 hours of periodic CPC training every five years.

-You must carry evidence of your Driver CPC status when driving professionally and you can be fined up to £1,000 for driving professionally without Driver CPC.
+You must carry evidence of your Driver CPC status when driving professionally and you can be fined up to £1,000 for driving professionally without Driver CPC training.

 Certain drivers do not require to have the Driver Certificate of Professional Competence.
 These are either based on what the vehicle is transporting, or what the vehicle is used for.
 Drivers are exempt if the vehicle is: